<<< DIY Campervan Mini Projects

 - Additional negative battery cable: Connect one end of your new heavy duty black cable to the B- terminal on the shunt.
 The other end of this cable can be fitted with the rubber terminal cover to be connected to the battery when the assembly is complete.

-- Hunting through the spares box we found suitable red and black cables left over from a previous inverter project.
+- Hunting through the spares box we found suitable red and black cables left over from a previous project.
 These cables are 6AWG, a little heavier than the cables already installed in the Battery Box, but also a little longer.
-We used the black cable to connect the B- terminal of the shunt to the battery (as discussed above) and took the opportunity to replace the existing short red positive battery cable in the battery box with the longer red cable from the spares box, so that the lid can be more easily removed from the box when required.
+We used the black cable to connect the B- terminal of the shunt to the battery (as discussed above) and took the opportunity to replace the existing short red positive battery cable in the battery box with the slightly longer red cable from the spares box, so that the lid can be more easily removed from the box when required.
 (Cables like these cables at Amazon may be suitable for this project.
 Check eBay, Supercheap, Repco, etc too)

 Step 2 – Fitting the Monitor Display to the Box